arthur-vilela/PP5-heritage-housing-issues-ml/README.md

 The goal is to build a solution that is both **accurate** and **interpretable**, making it accessible and valuable for non-technical users.

+### Machine Learning Task Components

+- **Aim:** Predict housing sale prices in Ames, Iowa, based on property attributes.
+- **Learning Method:** Supervised regression using algorithms like Linear Regression or Random Forest.
+- **Ideal Outcome:** A model that achieves strong predictive performance (R² ≥ 0.85) and is interpretable enough to provide trust in its estimates.
+- **Success Metrics:**
+  - R² Score (target: ≥ 0.85)
+  - MAE and RMSE for error analysis
+  - Visual Actual vs Predicted plots
+- **Model Output:** SalePrice estimate for a house based on its features.
+- **User Relevance:** Lydia can input house characteristics into the dashboard and receive an estimated market value.
+- **Heuristics and Training Data:** The model was trained on a curated dataset from Ames, Iowa, publicly available on Kaggle, after undergoing thorough cleaning and feature engineering.

 ---

 ## 6. Model Objective, Metrics & Evaluation Strategy